-Theme Proposed indicator Specifications / definitions Reporting requirements Data source/s and responsible agency Notes / limitations Tier 1: Oil spills responded to and resolved by the operator.
+Theme Proposed indicator Specifications / definitions Reporting requirements Data source/s and responsible agency Notes / limitations Water quality: Protecting NZ's marine environment 5.1 Marine oil spills in NZ waters Number of incidents and volume of spills and.
+Oil spills are categorised into a three-tier response system: Tier 1: Oil spills responded to and resolved by the operator.
 The level of response is expected to consist of a timely 'first strike' and includes the capacity for MNZ to assist if there is an escalation to a Tier 2 or Tier 3 response.
 Tier 2: Oil spills beyond the capability of the operator acting alone.
 Response is led and resolved by the local regional council.
 Tier 3: Oil spills are generally more complex, of longer duration and impact, and beyond the response capability of the regional council.
 Tier undeclared: Small incidents that do not require a response i.e. oil spills disperse naturally.
+Reported as number of incidents by tier, and volume of spills.
+Incidents are reported directly by operators or via regional councils.
+Data is maintained by MNZ.
+Note the data may be slightly different from previous reporting by MNZ due to use of different data processing approach.
 Air quality/ climate change: Supporting NZ's transition to net zero carbon emissions 5.2.
 Greenhouse gases emitted from the NZ transport system National estimate of greenhouse gases (kilotonnes) emitted from the NZ transport system, based on carbon dioxide equivalent emissions (CO2-e).
 Segmented by mode (road, rail, domestic marine, domestic aviation, and other transport) New Zealand's Greenhouse Gas Inventory, managed by Ministry for the Environment.
 Note there are limitations associated with this indicator, e.g. time lag in reporting given the complexity of the method.
 Emissions from international transport have been excluded since this is outside of NZ jurisdiction.
 5.3 Vehicle fleet compositions Number and percentage of (1) light vehicles and (2) heavy vehicles that are: Petrol Diesel EV Other/ not known Number and percentage of VKT by (1) light vehicles and (2) heavy vehicles that are: Petrol Diesel Pure EV Reported as total number of vehicles, and as percentage of total light/ heavy vehicle fleet.
 Reported as total VKT, and as percentage of total VKT by light/ heavy vehicle fleet.
 Based on fleet statistics published by MOT.
-In future this is also expected to include equivalent indicators for rail, maritime and aviation.
-5.4 Mode share of short trips 术命 年 草 Percentage of travel using a particular mode.
+In future this is also expected to include equivalent indicators for rail, maritime and aviation. - 5.4 Mode share of short trips 术 Percentage of travel using a particular mode.
 Short trip legs are defined as =<5km, and are separated into: • Less than 2kms distance • 2-5 kms distance Reported on a 3-year rolling average.
-Segmented by: Calculated based on the Household Travel Survey (HTS) managed by MOT.
+Segmented by: Age Gender Ethnicity Region (where available) Calculated based on the Household Travel Survey (HTS) managed by MOT.
 This is a sub-set of the mode share measure being used in Transport Indicators reporting.
 It is these short trips that we are hoping to see a move away from using a motor vehicle to using more active modes (which has positive environmental outcomes as well as public health benefits).
 5.5 Fuel efficiency Percentage improvements from 2016/17 (baseline year).
 Rail measure reports on locomotive fuel burn rate (based on litres per 1,000 GTK).
 Maritime measure reports on Interislander fuel performance (based on average litres per sailing).
 Segmented by mode (rail and maritime) Maintained by KiwiRail.
 Maritime measure only includes Interislander ferries.